valgaze/bizhoursonparse/readme.md

 - [demo](http://gendelf.github.io/jquery.businessHours/)

 Here I've plugged it into Parse.com to set and later update the business hours for imaginary businesses.

-The key is figuring out how to properly save the array and transfer it between the Parse data storage and your array.
-This is a node.js using express and the ejs template system.
+The key is figuring out how to properly save the array and transfer it between the Parse data storage and your view.
+This is a node.js app which uses express and the ejs template system.

 See a working demo [here](http://bizhours.parseapp.com)